 Such is the power of religion, it is important to recognize that religion is often a force for evil in the world.
 For a person of faith, the study of religious history is deeply painful.
 One cannot evade the history of Christian anti-Semitism or the brutality of the Crusades or the propensity of the Church to support patriarchy rather than justice.
 One must resist the temptation to distinguish between "true religion," which does not do these wicked things, and "bad religion," which is religion being used by political and economic entities for unjust ends.
 It is clear that many of the most devout were involved in heinous acts.
-Popes that no doubt prayed and loved Jesus did authorize the Crusades; Muslims who prayed five times daily have become suicide bombers and blown up many innocent people; and it was Bible-believing Christians in the Dutch Reformed Church who constructed a Biblical justification of apartheid.
+Popes that no doubt prayed and loved Jesus did authorize the Crusades; Muslims who prayed five times daily have become suicide bombers and blown up many innocent people; and it was Bible believing Christians in the Dutch Reformed Church who constructed a Biblical justification of slavery.
 Sincere people of faith have behaved in extremely wicked ways.

 Yet in the same way it would be wrong to condemn secularism and secularists because of the abuses of Stalin's regime, so one should not condemn religion because of its evil and violent past.
 The truth about the evils exercised in the name of religion should not obscure us from other truths.
 Religion has, for example, provided us with Mahatma Gandhi, Martin Luther King, Desmond Tutu, and Mother Teresa.
 Religion has inspired amazing music and poetry.
 Religion has helped millions of people cope with seemingly unbearable tragedy.
 Religion has underpinned the campaign for civil rights and justice.
 Although it is true that if religion did not exist, we would not have had the Crusades; it is also true that we would not have had the concept of human rights.

-The fact that religious people have often behaved in deeply wicked ways does not mean that the claims underpinning the religious worldview are false.
+14 false.
 It might all be true.
 At this stage, to proceed with the rest of the book, we simply need a sense that Christianity is worth investigating.
 The violent history of religions is not, I suggest, a sufficient reason to refuse to investigate the truth claims of Christianity.